erb24/LE4PD-1/README.md

 # Langevin Equation for Protein Dynamics

-This API provides a Python interface to use the LE4PD fortran codes developed by **Jeremy Copperman**, and **Marina Guenza**.
+This API provides a Python interface to use the updated LE4PD fortran codes developed by **Jeremy Copperman**, and **Marina Guenza**.
 The codes use a coase-grained Langevin formalism to obtain site-specific dynamics of proteins.
 This formalism takes the structural ensemble available to the protein as input, and generates the relaxation dynamics analytically.

 # Installation
     python setup.py install